bluescarni/mppp/doc/complex128.rst

    * a generic C++ API.

-   Most of the functionality is exposed via plain :ref:`functions <complex128_functions>`, with the general convention that the functions are named after the corresponding quadmath functions minus the trailing ``q`` suffix.
+   Most of the functionality is exposed via plain :ref:`functions <complex128_functions>`, with the general convention that the functions are named after the corresponding quadmath functions minus the leading ``c`` prefix and the trailing ``q`` suffix.
 For instance, the quadmath code

    .. code-block:: c++